ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 https://example.com/software/my-app/1.0.0/app.xdelta
 ```

-Note: use the same URL directory path where the full package was hosted, point 2.
+Use the same URL directory path where the full package was hosted, point 2.

 5. Perform a delta update by specifying the Delta URL at: